sassoftware/sas-studio-custom-steps/Report Lineage/README.md

 ## Description

-This custom step extracts lineage information for a SAS Visual Analytics report.
+This custom step extracts lineage information from a SAS Visual Analytics report.
 The mentioned lineage starts with the CAS librar(y)(ies) and follows the CAS table(s), the CAS table columns, the report columns, the calculated columns and the use of the report/calculated columns in the different report objects.

 ## SAS Viya Support